mwhipple/brine/docs/concepts.rst

 eventual consistency there may be a delay before the expected state is realized.
 To support such cases Brine supports the concept of polling.
-Polling allows the definition of a set of actions which will be repeated until they succeed for until some duration of time expires (at which point the actions will fail).
+Polling allows the definition of a set of actions which will be repeated until they succeed or until some duration of time expires (at which point last failure will be returned).

 For example a code block such as: